art-institute-of-chicago/artic.edu/docs/apiModels.md

 *Something to remember:* Scopes are good for every query on this document, not only searching.

 ## Default scopes

 If you need scopes to be applied by default to every query within a model, just add the static variable $defaultScopes with the scope name as key, and the value as the scope value.

-Very simple implementation with only 1 possible parameter, this should be generalized.
+See this very simple implementation with only 1 possible parameter:

 ```php